 We stayed in a Palace Suite; very large and modern, as they all are.
 Despite giving very little sense of history, the styling works.
 Perhaps it’s because the palace is dripping in authentic details that the suites feel like a welcome respite?

 The Aravali Suites are also palatial, with mind-blowing views over the peaceful village and rural expanse beyond.
-Most luxurious of all is the Devi Garh Suite, which has a private sun deck and a Jacuzzi, plus a black marble swimming pool (which it shares with one of the Palace Suites).
+Most luxurious of all is the Devi Garh Suite, which has a private sun deck and a Jacuzzi with a view to die for.

 In a separate area near the pool, the Garden Suites are surrounded by a verdant manicured lawn.
 They have cute little outdoor terraces with canvas umbrellas, but forgo the views and prestige of the palace as a result.

 Sophisticated design is matched by up-to-date amenities throughout, including entertainment systems, WiFi and air-conditioning.
 There's also a pillow menu to choose from.
 Huge bathrooms come with power showers, marble tubs and clean, contemporary lines.